milomarten/SCAR-Character-Sheets/README.md

 ### Attacks
 The Attack tab also contains useful blocks for being in combat.
+- Combat Attributes lets you reference the attributes you use for moves.
 - Combat Skills lets you reference the skills you use for moves.
 - EXP Caps describe the amount of EXP and Power you are allowed to use when creating a move of each Action type.
 - Utility Rolls are the same as the Combat tab.